Public Service Employee Survey (PSES)

 Target population

-The survey targets active employees of organizations in the core public administration and of participating separate agencies listed in Schedules I, IV and V of the Financial Administration Act.
-Indeterminate, term, seasonal, casual and student employees, as well as Governor in Council appointees are eligible to participate.
+The survey targeted employees of organizations in the core public administration and of participating separate agencies listed in Schedules I, IV and V of the Financial Administration Act who were active in the public service on September 6, 2024.
+Indeterminate, term, seasonal, casual and student employees, as well as Governor in Council appointees were eligible to participate.
+A list of participating public service agencies for the 2024 PSES can be found in the "Additional documentation" section.
+Three non-public service agencies also participated in the survey: Royal Canadian Mounted Police (regular and civilian Members who are not public service employees), Global Affairs Canada (Locally Engaged Staff), and National Capital Commission.

 Instrument design

 The content of the 1999 survey was developed by an interdepartmental committee, led by the Treasury Board of Canada Secretariat, with the support of Statistics Canada.
 In 2002, the survey was modified extensively, retaining 39 questions from the 1999 version.
-The 2005 version was a duplicate of the 2002/2023 PSES.
 In 2008, the survey underwent a major revision, including changes to the response scale for the majority of questions, which precluded comparisons with results from previous survey cycles.
 Recent questionnaires have evolved to address current issues and allow for benchmarking with other government employee surveys.
-The 2022/2023 survey content was developed through extensive consultation with departments and agencies, central agencies, bargaining agents, Human Resources policy groups, functional communities, and employment equity group committees.
+The 2024 survey content was developed through extensive consultation with departments and agencies, central agencies, bargaining agents, Human Resources policy groups, functional communities, and employment equity group committees.

-The new questionnaire underwent qualitative testing by the STC Questionnaire Design Resource Center (QDRC), to ensure that respondents could comprehend the questions, and to ensure that they were meaningful and would yield valid results.
+The 2024 PSES questionnaire underwent qualitative testing by Statistics Canada's Questionnaire Design Resource Center (QDRC), to ensure that respondents could comprehend the questions, and to ensure that they were meaningful and would yield valid results.

 Qualitative testing in the form of one-on-one interviews were conducted virtually with employees.
-Interviewees included a mix of Public Service employees with different demographic and work-related characteristics, including gender, race, sexual orientation, occupational group, department, province/territory of residence and language of preference.
+Interviewees included a mix of Public Service employees with different demographic and work-related characteristics, including gender, race, sexual orientation and language of preference.
 All comments and feedback from qualitative testing were carefully considered and the questionnaire was revised accordingly.

 Sampling

-Data are collected for all units of the target population; therefore, no sampling is done.
+Data were collected for all units of the target population; therefore, no sampling was done.

-The PSES sample frame is built from lists of employees provided by human resource services from participating organizations.
-In doing this, they have to provide a list of fields requested by Statistics Canada to conduct the survey and to include employees meeting the in-scope population criteria.
-These lists were then verified, cleaned and combined by Statistics Canada to form the final survey frame.
-This sampling unit is a person.
+The PSES sample frame was built from lists of employees provided by human resource services from participating organizations.
+In doing this, they provided a list of fields requested by Statistics Canada to conduct the survey, as well as a list of employees meeting the in-scope population criteria.
+These lists were verified, cleaned and combined by Statistics Canada to form the final survey frame.
+The sampling unit was a person.

-A total of 91 departments and agencies are participating in the 2022/2023 survey.
+A total of 93 departments and agencies participated in the 2024 PSES.

 Data sources